-The debate over whether E-cigarettes are significantly better than regular cigarettes has been raging ever since their advent.
-Research continues on the subject, yet failing to come up with definitive conclusions on the ill effects of E-cigarettes.
-This much we know for sure though, while E-cigarettes certainly aren’t good for your health in anyway, they do reduce the adverse effects experienced by smokers who consume regular tobacco smokes.
+The debate over whether electronic cigarettes are significantly better than regular cigarettes has been raging ever since their advent.
+Research continues on the subject, yet fails to come up with definitive conclusions on the ill effects of e-cigarettes.

 Smoking causes the recovery process in the mouth to slow down after infection, treatment, or surgery.
-E-cigs don’t have such an effect, and are therefore safer to use after your visit to the dentist.
+E-cigarettes don’t have such an effect and are therefore safer to use after your visit to the dentist.

 Even though we’ve discussed the positive points of switching from a conventional cigarette to an e-cigarettes, it’s still not a safe habit.
 Like we mentioned before, e-cigarettes still have nicotine in them, and nicotine has it’s own serious consequences on overall health.
 But as far as overall dental health goes, e-cigarettes are probably a safer choice.